fofancy/car-shop/README.md

 <h2> How to launch </h2>
 <h3> Prerequisites </h3>
     1. NPM
-    2. Webpack
+    2. Webpack (you can install it by the command "npm i webpack -g")
+    3. Webpack dev server (you can install it by the command "npm i webpack-dev-server -g")
-    3. Postgres rdbms
+    4. Postgres rdbms

  <h3> Launch project </h3>
 1. Clone the Repo